Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Abstract

 \section{Abstract}

-In this paper, we propose a two-step lasso estimation approach to estimate the full spatial weights matrix of spatiotemporal autoregressive models.
-In addition, we allow for an unknown number of structural breaks in the local means of each spatial locations.
-The proposed approach jointly estimates the spatial dependence, all structural breaks, and the local mean levels.
-In addition, it is easy to compute the suggested estimators, because of a convex objective function resulting from a slight simplification.
-Via simulation studies, we show the finite-sample performance of the estimators and provide a practical guidance, when the approach could be applied.
-Eventually, the invented method is illustrated by an empirical example of regional monthly real-estate prices in Berlin from 1995 to 2014.
-The spatial units are defined by the respective ZIP codes.
-In particular, we can estimate local mean levels and quantify the deviation of the observed prices from these levels due to spatial spill over effects.
+In this paper, we propose a two-stage LASSO estimation approach for the estimation of a full spatial weights matrix of spatiotemporal autoregressive models.
+In addition, we allow for an unknown number of structural breaks in the local means of each spatial location.
+These locally varying mean levels, however, can easily be mistaken as spatial dependence and vice versa.
+Thus, the proposed approach jointly estimates the spatial dependence, all structural breaks, and the local mean levels.
+For selection of the penalty parameter, we propose a completely new selection criterion based on the distance between the empirical spatial autocorrelation and the spatial dependence estimated in the model.
+Through simulation studies, we will show the finite-sample performance of the estimators and provide practical guidance as to when the approach could be applied.
+Finally, the method will be illustrated by an empirical example of {intra-city} monthly real-estate prices in Berlin between 1995 and 2014.
+The spatial units will be defined by the respective {postal} codes.
+The new approach allows us to estimate local mean levels and quantify the deviation of the observed prices from these levels due to spatial spillover effects. {In doing so, the entire spatial dependence structure is estimated on a data-driven basis.}